SuperOffice/SDK-Doc/Customer.Service.Support/ui/extra-menus.md

 5. Click **OK**.
 6. Test the result.

-### Keyboard short-cuts (v.
+### Keyboard shortcuts (v.
 3.1.8)

-You can add keyboard short-cuts to the items in the extra menus by adding **&** before the character you want to be the access key.
+You can add keyboard shortcuts to the items in the extra menus by adding an ampersand **&** before the character you want to be the access key.
 For example, "M&y contacts".

-The short-cut key will be shown with an underscore.
-To use the short-cut, press **Alt+ the selected character**.
+The shortcut key will be shown with an underscore.
+To use the shortcut, press **Alt+ the selected character**.
 For example, Alt+y.

-### Return to same screen
+### Return to the same screen

-This option is handy when you add buttons that update something and you want to preserve the context.
+This option is handy when you add buttons that update something and you want to **preserve the context**.

 For example, if you create a button in the Request screen to change the category of the request, you also want to return to the same request after the button has been clicked.